DavidBuchanan314/scratch-cryptography-library/README.md

 # Scratch Cryptography Library
 Modern cryptography primitives implemented in Scratch, via [Boiga](https://github.com/DavidBuchanan314/boiga)

 **IMPORTANT NOTE:** This is a toy.
 Don't trust these implementations.
 Although I have implemented constant-time algorithms, there are no guarantees that they're constant time in the Scratch runtime.
-Furhermore, I think there are some edge-cases in modular multiplication in poly1305 and x25519 that I need to address, which may be security-relevant.
+Furthermore, I think there are some edge-cases in modular multiplication in poly1305 and x25519 that I need to address, which may be security-relevant.

 ## Algorithms: